Skip to content

 More chance of fracture or chip / Higher maintenance for stain removal

-The tooth / teeth are prepared accordingly.
+The tooth/teeth are prepared accordingly.
 If you are having porcelain, this will involve some removal of enamel to accommodate the veneer.
 A digital scan is then taken of the area and sent to the lab.
-A shade is taken from adjacent teeth using a shade guide and pictures, and sent to the lab for precise shade matching.
-A temporary veneer is then made to protect the tooth from sensitivity, potential damage and for aesthetic reasons.
+A shade is taken from adjacent teeth using a shade guide and pictures and sent to the lab for precise shade matching.
+A temporary veneer is then made to protect the tooth from sensitivity, and potential damage and for aesthetic reasons.

 Dental veneer aftercare